DenizGuler/dumbSmartWatch/README.md

 # Simple Watch (AKA Dumb Smart Watch) Companion App
-A basic application to interface between phone and the simple watch
+A basic application to interface between android and the Simple Watch

 Find the firmware at https://github.com/vsoltan/SimpleOS